jakewvincent/jakewvincent.github.io/cv.md

 </div>

 ### Education
-2021: Ph.D., Department of Linguistics, University of California, Santa Cruz.\\
+2021: Ph.D., Department of Linguistics, UC Santa Cruz.
+Dissertation title: *Extraction From Relative Clauses: An Experimental Investigation into Variable Island Effects in English—or—This Is a Dissertation That We Really Needed to Find Someone Who'd Write*.
+Dissertation advisor: [Matt Wagers](https://people.ucsc.edu/~mwagers)\\
 2017: M.A., Department of Linguistics, UC Santa Cruz.
 Thesis title: [*D-Raising in Chamorro Relative Clauses and Other A&prime; Constructions*](https://escholarship.org/uc/item/0jq7096r).
 Thesis advisor: [Sandra Chung](http://people.ucsc.edu/~schung).\\
 2015:  B.A., Department of Linguistics, UC Santa Cruz.
 Graduated *Summa Cum Laude* with additional Honors in Linguistics.
 {: .sectionnolist}